 - We strongly advise reserving your accommodations BEFORE arriving.

 - Many hotels and bed and breakfasts in Boston and Cambridge are accessible by the MBTA subway system.
 We provide a list below of the hotels nearest to campus and also a map of hotels in the greater area.
-Please note that MIT does not recommend or guarantee any of these accommodations, but merely provides this information for reference.
+Please note that MIT does not guarantee any of these accommodations—this information is provided for reference only.